 NSDAP Germany, p.91.
 Tom Segev, The 7th Million p.18 attributes this

 quote to a report by Moshe Beilinson, a cofounder of Davar, to Katznelson.

-The attitude to the Nazis by the Zionists was businesslike
+The attitude to the NSDAP by the Zionists was businesslike

 throughout the war.
 In particular the Zionists opposed any place